 I loved my time visiting here and it became one of my favorite places in Bulgaria.
 I found the city to be a peaceful oasis with wonderful parks and ruins that lacked the tourist crowds of Sofia and the Black Sea coast.

 Since the city is in the middle of the country, it’s an easy place to visit as you move from one end of the country to the other.
-It’s worth spending a few days here to see the sights before moving on.

 This travel guide to Plovdiv can help you plan your trip, save money, and make the most of your time in this charming destination.